MicrosoftDocs/fabric-docs/docs/data-engineering/get-started-csv-upload.md

 > [!NOTE]
 > If the table already exists, different __load mode__ options are show. __Overwrite__ will drop and recreate the table. __Append__ will insert all CSV content as new data.
 For an in-depth guide on the __Load to Tables__ feature, read the [Load to Tables](load-to-tables.md) article.

-## Generate a Dataset and create a Power BI report
+## Generate a dataset and create a Power BI report

 1. Select **New Power BI dataset** on the Lakehouse ribbon.
 1. Select the table to be added to the dataset model, select the **Confirm** button.
-1. On the dataset editing experience, your are able to define relationships between multiple tables, and also apply data types normalization and DAX transformations to the data if desired.
+1. On the dataset editing experience, you are able to define relationships between multiple tables, and also apply data types normalization and DAX transformations to the data if desired.
 1. Select **New report** on the ribbon.
 1. Use the report builder experience to design a Power BI report.